besok/db-mock-store/readme.md

 #### Several datasources

 ### Notes
-- source or destination is a directory the lib put each entity into separate file named schema.table from @Table annotation or Class Name transforming camelcase to snake case.
+- Source or destination is a directory the lib put each entity into separate file named schema.table \
+from @Table annotation or Class Name transforming camelcase to snake case. \
-    - otherwise the lib put it into a file.
+Otherwise the lib put it into a file.
 The separator is _@@@_schema.table.

-- QueryableStore assumed to find entity by composite field, for example `Order{customer:Customer{address:Address{street:String}}}` \ you can do:` store.anyByField(Order.class,"customer.address.street","mystreet5")`
+- QueryableStore assumed to find entity by composite field.\
+For example `Order{customer:Customer{address:Address{street:String}}}`\
+And you can do:` store.anyByField(Order.class,"customer.address.street","mystreet5")`